redpesk/README/README.md

 [redpesk®](https://redpesk.bzh) by [IoT.bzh](https://iot.bzh) automates continuous integration of the complex software components used in Linux embedded systems.
 It provides a baseline ready-to-go distribution, composing Linux standard open source packages with your own specific code into a coherent and tested Linux distribution tailored for your software, hardware and cybersecurity requirements.

-Please visit <https://redpesk.bzh> for more information.

-On Github, redpesk® is divided in multiple organizations, covering different domains:
+On Github, [redpesk®](https://redpesk.bzh) is divided in multiple organizations, covering different domains:

 * redpesk OS:
     * [redpesk-core](https://github.com/redpesk-core) redpesk core software packages: security, appfw ...